loxilb-io/loxilbdocs/docs/roadmap.md

 - **LB Spec Support**:
     - IP allocation policy
     - Kubernetes 1.20 base support
-    - Support for Calico CNI
+    - Support for Calico Networking

 - **Utilities**:
     - loxicmd support : Configuration utlity with the look and feel of kubectl